Enel: 1970–1989: Energy crisis and search for new sources

 The decade of the 1970s was distinguished by a major energy crisis that led the company to implement drastic austerity measures, and the establishment of a national energy plan that defined the objectives of both building new power plants and searching for new energy sources.

 In 1975, as a result of the 1973 oil crisis and the austerity measures, and following the establishment of the first National Energy Plan (PEN), the aim of the company became that of reducing Enel's dependence on hydrocarbons, which was to be achieved with the use of other energy sources, including hydro, geothermal, coal, reducing waste, and, in particular, the use of nuclear power.

 Several new plants were built in the course of the decade.
 In the early 1970s, the construction of the nuclear power station Caorso (Emilia-Romagna), the first major nuclear power plant in Italy (to generate 840-860 MW), began.
 The station became operational in 1978.
 Between 1972 and 1978, the hydroelectric plant of Taloro was built in the province of Nuoro (Sardinia).
 In 1973, the hydroelectric plant of San Fiorano became operational.
 In 1977, a thermoelectric power plant opened in Torre del Sale, near Piombino (Tuscany).
-At the end of the 1970s, the construction of the thermal power plant of Porto Tolle (Veneto) began, whose first completed section became active in 1980.
+At the end of the 1970s, the construction of the thermal power plant of Porto Tolle (Veneto) began, and its first completed section became active in 1980.

 Between 1971 and 1977, the pilot 1000 kV transmission facilities in Suvereto (Tuscany) were tested.
 In 1974, the construction of the Adriatic high voltage electric backbone was completed.
-Between 1973 and 1977, wells for the production of geothermal energy were drilled in Torre Alfina, in the province of Viterbo (Lazio).
+Between 1973 and 1977, wells for geothermal energy production were drilled in Torre Alfina, in the province of Viterbo (Lazio).
 The dam of Alto Gesso (Piedmont) was completed in 1982 as part of the hydroelectric power station Luigi Einaudi "Entracque".

 The 1980s were characterised by the construction of new plants and the testing of alternative forms of energy, the Italian nuclear power phase-out, as well as a gradual reduction of reliance on oil, which decreased from 75.3% in 1973 to 58.5% in 1985.
 Several large power plants became active during this period.
-Among these, the fossil fuel power plant of Fiumesanto (Sardinia) in 1983–84; the pumped-storage hydroelectricity power station of Edolo (Lombardy) in 1984–85, one of the biggest of its kind in Europe; and the coal power plant of Torrevaldiagia Nord (Lazio) in 1984.
+Among these, the fossil fuel power plant of Fiumesanto (Sardinia) in 1983–84; the pumped-storage hydroelectricity power station of Edolo (Lombardy) in 1984–85, one of the biggest of its kind in Europe; and the coal power plant of Torrevaldaliga Nord (Lazio) in 1984.